copasi/model_replicator/examples/Neuron_networks_I/README.md

 In step 2 we set the synapses from neurons 2 and 5 to be inhibitory; in step 3 we add some injected current to neurons 1 and 4 (the input neurons) -- their values are different in order to cause asymetry; alternatively this could have been done by adding random injected currents to each one (the asymetry is needed just to start off the oscillations)

 The file *ex4case4.cps* now fully represents the spinal central pattern generator, where neurons 1 and 4 excite all neurons on their side of the spine, neurons 2 and 5 inhibit neurons on the other side of the spine.
 We plot the membrane potentials at the motor neurons (3 and 6).
-This motif then generates bursts on the motor neurons, at alternate times (*i.e.* 180 degrees out of phase), which would generate alternate contractions on each side of the spine .
+This motif then generates alternating bursts on the motor neurons on each side of the spine (*i.e.* 180 degrees out of phase), which would then generate alternate contractions on the muscles of each side of the spine.

 ![Membrane potential at the motor neurons on the spinal central pattern generator.](ex4case4_fig5.png)